romabiker/32_stylish_portal/README.md

 ## Shared CSS Library

 Reverse proxy with nginx can be used for frontend development.
-Nginx is very simple to setup for this.
+Nginx is very simple to setup for css files substitution.

 ### How to test